MakePartImage and the CSM Menu

 - Can run FreeBSD/PfSense/Hackintosh installers

-No UEFI-bootloader is used, so Secure Boot will work if the payload contains signed EFI boot files
+- No UEFI-bootloader is used, so Secure Boot will work if the payload contains signed EFI boot files (unless rEFInd is added)

 Disadvantages of using .imgPTN files

-Must boot to E2B Menu first (in MBR\CSM mode) or run the Windows SWITCH_E2B.exe utility to 'switch-in' the new partition.
+- Must boot to E2B Menu first (in MBR\CSM mode) - OR - run the Windows SWITCH_E2B.exe utility to 'switch-in' the new partition - OR - UEFI-boot to WinPE from the E2B drive (see 'Multi-UEFI').